Ray: I lost 14st - I’m half the man I used to be!

 A new relationship…

 Like many of life's lessons, I didn't fully fall in line first time around.
 Once I'd arrived at this milestone, I made the mistake of getting complacent and before I knew it, I'd put on 3st.
-However, a new relationship gave me the motivation to reach my Goal Weight – and stay there.
+However, a new relationship gave me the motivation to reach my goal weight – and stay there.
 Anne was an old friend, but as 2013 unfolded, we realised what we felt for each other was something deeper.
-I didn't want to get involved with anyone while my weight was still unstable, so I went back to Weight Watchers in September 2013.
-A year later, and weighing nearly 15st less than I did at that first meeting, Anne and I moved in together.
+I didn't want to get involved with anyone while my weight was still unstable, so I went back to WW in September 2013.
+A year later, and weighing nearly 15st less than I did at that first Workshop, Anne and I moved in together.

 My biggest motivator…

 Now I don't take anything for granted, especially when it comes to food.
-I still go for my weigh-in once a month and I know what I can and cannot do.
-A busy, happy life is a great weight-loss tool.
+I still go for my Wellness Check-in once a month and I know what I can and cannot do.
+A busy, happy life is a great weight loss tool.
 But the arrival of my beloved grandchildren, Gunesh, eight, and Ayla, three, has been the biggest motivator for me to keep my weight under control.
 Being able to play with them without getting overtired is one of the great pleasures that helps me stay in check.